SS3D: End2End Self-Supervised 3D from Web Videos: Experiments

-Before presenting final results, we first validate a core motivation of {\MyTitle}: simply feeding more web videos to SfM-based self-supervision does not reliably improve performance.
-Figure~\ref{fig:naive_scaling} illustrates this failure mode: when trained naively on a heterogeneous mixture, optimization becomes unstable, and the model struggles to learn from all regimes simultaneously.
-In contrast, handling heterogeneity with expert training followed by distillation enables the student to improve on both indoor and outdoor contexts instead of oscillating or forgetting.
+{\bf Naïve scaling fails without stability mechanisms:} Before presenting final results, we first validate a core motivation of {\MyTitle}: simply feeding more web videos to SfM-based self-supervision does not reliably improve performance.
+Fig.~\ref{fig:naive_scaling} illustrates this failure mode: when trained naively on a heterogeneous mixture, optimization becomes unstable, and the model struggles to learn from all regimes simultaneously.
+In contrast, handling heterogeneity with expert training followed by distillation enables the student to improve on both indoor and outdoor contexts.
+Results in Tab.~\ref{table:ablation_parallax_curr_kitti_nyu} quantify this limitation : simply pre-training on YouTube-8M (line +YT) show limited benefits (vs baseline B2).